arcnova2095/TML-MIA-Attack/README.md

-This method uses boosted trees to find a good gradient for classification.
+This method uses XGBoost Claassifier which uses boosted trees to find a good gradient for classification.
 It is very fast and efficient.
 And it can also emulate properties of shadow models by creating n-tree, each of them carrying their own decisions while hiding some part of data from each tree.
 Processing thousands of trees was a matter of seconds unlike Logistic regression.